Epiblast-derived stem cell: Comparisons

 Differentiating naïve pluripotent Stem cells into primed pluripotent stem cells (e.g. adding activin and fibroblast growth factor (FGF) in the culture medium) can be accomplished but reprogramming of primed cells into naïve cells is more difficult.
 Several approaches to reprogramming EpiSCs to achieve naïve pluripotency have been applied.
-One of those methods is overexpressing in the primed pluripotent stem cell a reprogramming factor Klf4, or a cocktail of Sox2 and Klf4.
+One of those methods is overexpressing in the primed pluripotent stem cell a reprogramming factor Klf4, or Sox2 and Klf4 (SK cocktail).
+Klf4 alone can reset mouse primed cells, but SK is needed for human naive reset.

-The reversion back to the naive-state has also been achieved by suppressing the activity of the histone methyltransferase MLL1, also known as KMT2A.
+The reversion back to the naive state has also been achieved by suppressing the activity of the histone methyltransferase MLL1, also known as KMT2A.
 The inhibition of MLL1 via the small-molecule inhibitor MM-401 in EpiSCs showed increase in alkaline phosphatase staining as well as upregulation of "naive" markers such as Rex1 and downregulation of "primed" markers such as FGF5.
 Moreover, beyond the potency-state comparison, MLL1 inhibition was also shown to reactivate the silenced X-chromosome which is typically deactivated in post-implantation epiblast stem cells, suggesting an epigenetic reversion back to a more ground-level, naive state.
 What's more, some EpiSCs affected by the MLL1 inhibition-induced reversion were able to contribute to germline-competent chimeras, which had been considered as one of the most major differences between ESCs and EpiSCs.